Lesson of the Day 6

 Words ending with ing- king, wing, ring, sling

 Place these word phonogram groups together with matching objects.
 The children match the correct labels to the objects.
 You can introduce each label and object to the student, and then let the student do the lesson.
 Start with the easy phonetic words and work your way up to more difficult words.
 Some children will do this without a presentation, and that is fine too!

 Here are some word lists

 You can do the Reading Boxes with foreign language vocabulary as well.
-Putting the objects with the written word helps with comprehension skills in later reading.
+Putting the objects with written word labels helps with comprehension skills in later reading.

 At this point your child knows the alphabet and has done the moveable alphabet.

 Here are some Spanish words/objects you can use:

 Also, you can label in your classroom objects in Spanish after English words are mastered.
 It’s important to do the primary language first.

 Here is a site that helps with your Spanish pronunciation

 This web site has fun rhyming poems and songs in Spanish